CRIMINAL JUSTICE

 5. Critique and examine scholarly work related to the field of criminal justice.

-6. Demonstrate critical thinking and writing through the creation of a criminal justice-related capstone project.
+6. Establish critical thinking and writing through the creation of a criminal justice-related capstone project.

 HISTORY

-1. Demonstrate the skills of a historian by conducting meaningful research using primary and secondary sources, including archival and database sources and other innovative sources, such as material culture, photos, film, television, etc.
+1. Demonstrate historical research skills by using primary and secondary sources, including archival and database sources.

 POLITICAL SCIENCE